On this page: Types of rehabilitation | Managing seizures | Driving | Working | Key points

 Rehabilitation is treatment designed to help people recover from injury or disease.
 After brain tumour treatment, most people need rehabilitation assessment and therapies (see below).
 These can help restore your previous abilities or help you adjust to any changes.
-The changes may be difficult to cope with.
-You might find that your self esteem and your relationships, especially with those close to you, are affected.
+The changes may be difficult to cope with emotionally, and you might find that your self-esteem and your relationships are affected.
 Talking to a counsellor or someone who has had a similar experience may help.
 Call Cancer Council 13 11 20 to see what support is available close to you.

 School-aged children with brain tumours may benefit from tutoring as part of their rehabilitation.
 This may be available through the Ronald McDonald Learning Program or Redkite.
-Talk to the student welfare coordinator, school counsellor or principal at your child's school and check that they have a copy of Cancer Council’s Cancer in the School Community.
+Talk to the student welfare coordinator, school counsellor or principal at your child's school and check that they have a copy of Cancer Council's Cancer in the School Community.
 The medical team can provide information on how the tumour and treatment may have affected your child.

-If your memory, language skills, concentration, or planning and problem-solving skills (executive function) may be affected.
-A neuropsychologist, speech pathologist or occupational therapist may help you to improve your cognitive skills using memory activities, diaries and language puzzles.
+Your memory, language skills, concentration, or planning and problem-solving skills (executive function) may be affected.
+A neuropsychologist, speech pathologist or occupational therapist can help improve these cognitive skills using memory activities, speech therapy, diaries and language puzzles.

 If your ability to talk has been affected, a speech pathologist may be able to help.
 Speech pathologists also work with people who have difficulty swallowing (dysphagia).

-Some people find their tumour or their treatment impacts on their ability to perform everyday activities (e.g. preparing a meal).
-Occupational therapy aims to help you to return to the activities that are important to you.
-A range of physical or cognitive strategies are used to manage fatigue and improve or maintain your independence.
+Some people find the tumour or its treatment affects their ability to perform everyday personal activities (e.g. showering, dressing, preparing a meal).
+An occupational therapist can help you to return to the activities that are important to you.
+A range of strategies and aids can help you manage fatigue and improve or maintain your independence.

 Some people may lose some or all of their sight as a result of a brain tumour or surgery.
 Vision Australia can help people learn how to live independently.
-For more information, call 1300 847 466.
+Call 1300 84 74 66 or go to visionaustralia.org.

-Seizures are sometimes called fits or convulsions.
-They can often be prevented with anti-convulsant medication (also called anti-epileptic or anti-seizure medication).
-You can minimise your seizure risk by making sure you don’t get too tired or fatigued.
+Seizures can often be prevented with anticonvulsant medicines (also called anti-epileptic or anti-seizure medicines).
+You can also reduce your seizure risk by making sure you don't get too tired or fatigued.

 These types of seizures typically affect the whole body.
 The most common type is called a tonic-clonic seizure (previously known as a grand mal seizure).
 A seizure often starts with a sudden cry, followed by the person falling down and losing consciousness.
-The person’s muscles may twitch violently and their breathing may be shallow for up to two minutes.
-They may lose control of their bladder or bowel and bite their tongue.
+The person's muscles may twitch violently and their breathing may be shallow for up to two minutes.
+They may lose bladder and bowel control, and bite their tongue.

-These affect one part of the body, such as an arm or a leg.
-Symptoms include twitching; jerking; tingling or numbness; altered sensations (hallucinations), such as changed vision or hearing, sensing strange tastes or smells, or a feeling of déjà vu.
+These affect one part of the body, such as an arm or leg.
+Symptoms include twitching; jerking; tingling or numbness; and altered sensations (hallucinations), such as changed vision or hearing, strange tastes or smells, or a feeling of deja vu.
 Partial seizures may cause a brief loss of consciousness, changes in mood, and memory loss just before, during and after the seizure.

 Ways to help someone having a seizure